 Introduces students to sociological theories of criminalization, examining contested definitions of crime and how criminologists measure crime.
 A key focus of the course is the impact of social inequality on crime patterns and how society responds to the "crime problem."
-Prerequisite: 60% or higher in SOCI 1002H (or in 1000Y).
+Prerequisite: 60% or higher in SOCI 1002H.